gravitational/gravity/examples/wordpress/README.md

 $ git clone https://github.com/gravitational/gravity.git
 $ cd gravity/examples
 ```

-## Building a Cluster Image

-To build a Cluster Image we'll perform the following steps:

-1. Create Docker containers for application services.
-2. Create definitions of Kubernetes resources (pods, etc) for application
-   components.
-This makes an application capable of running on Kubernetes.
-   You can place all Kubernetes resource files (usually in YAML format) in the
-   same directory or you can use Helm.
-3. Create a Cluster Image Manifest to describe the system requirements
-   for a Kubernetes cluster capable of running your application.
-A Cluster Image Manifest
-   is a YAML file which allows you to customize the Cluster Image.
-4. Execute `tele build` CLI command.

 ### Step 2: Creating the Kubernetes Resources

 Making Wordpress run on Kubernetes is easy.
-The Gravity examples repository you have
+The examples repository you have
 cloned above includes the YAML definitions of Kubernetes objects.
 We'll use
 a Helm chart for this: